iry-lee/OntologyVisualize/README.md

 - conda

-Please download miniconda from above link and create an environment using the following command:
+Please download anaconda or miniconda and create an environment using the following command:
 ```
 conda env create -f pyecharts37.yml
 ```